python-attrs/attrs/docs/hashing.md

 3. The hash of an object **must not** change.

    If you create a class with `@define(frozen=True)` this is fulfilled by definition, therefore *attrs* will write a `__hash__` function for you automatically.
-   You can also force it to write one with `hash=True` but then it's *your* responsibility to make sure that the object is not mutated.
+   You can also force it to write one with `unsafe_hash=True` but then it's *your* responsibility to make sure that the object is not mutated.

    This point is the reason why mutable structures like lists, dictionaries, or sets aren't hashable while immutable ones like tuples or `frozenset`s are: point 1 and 2 require that the hash changes with the contents but point 3 forbids it.